rscottjones/maps/README.md

 ## Available Icons

+See [icon-reference.html](icon-reference.html) for a visual preview of every icon.

 All built-in icons respect the `color` field.
 For example, a `circle-check` with `color: "Green"` renders as a green circle with a white checkmark.

 ### Standalone shapes